harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/cdng-upgrade-faq.md

 No. Upgrading to Harness CD NextGen will not impact your current plan.
 Your current billing plan will remain the same.

-## What is not upgraded from CD FirstGen?
+## What is not upgraded from Harness CD FirstGen?

 The following FirstGen entities and configurations are not upgraded in NextGen: